rutgurk/mailordercoffee-workshop/README.md

 1. In Android Studio select the Tools menu and then 'AVD Manager'.
 2. Click the '+ Create Virtual Device' button.
 3. Select a device from the list, for example Nexus 5X, and click 'Next'
 4. Select a system image.
-I'd go with one of the recommended images (Pie, API 28) and click 'Next'
+I would go with one of the recommended images (Pie, API 28) and click 'Next'
 5. Give the virtual device a name and click 'Finish'

 Note: downloading the files for the emulator may take a while.